HemalathaRamanujam2022/us_accidents_analysis/mage_orchestration/README.md

 policy on the search tab and add a new network firewall rule.
 Refer to the picture here -- XXXX to see the settings.

-7. Ensure that Dataproc cluster is started.
+Ensure that Dataproc cluster is started.

-8.  ## <ins>Run the Mage ETL pipeline on the browser</ins>
+## <ins>Run the Mage ETL pipeline on the browser</ins>

--   Connect to Mage on the browser using the url -- .
+-   Connect to Mage on the browser using the url -- http://<EXTERNAL-IP-OF-GCE>:6789 .

--   On the Mage terminal, run the following command under the "dbt" folder to check if DBT files are installed properl.
+-   On the Mage terminal, run the following command under the "dbt" folder to check if DBT files are installed properly.
     ```
     dbt deps
     dbt debg